menu

 Living in Brandywine

-Brandywine is a somewhat small town located in the state of Maryland.
+Brandywine is a medium-sized town located in the state of Maryland.
 With a population of 10,550 people and two associated neighborhoods, Brandywine is the 75th largest community in Maryland.
 There's nothing like the smell of a brand new house, and in Brandywine, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Brandywine, and putting down their money on brand new construction.
 Brandywine’s real estate is, on average, some of the newest in the nation.
-Brandywine does seem to be experiencing an influx of affluent people, because the median household income is $150,494.00.
+Brandywine does seem to be experiencing an influx of affluent people, because the median household income is $158,258.00.

 Also of interest is that Brandywine has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.88% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Real Estate in Popular Brandywine Neighborhoods